a-irakli/a-irakli/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I'm **Irakli Ardia**, a passionate and experienced **Node.js Backend Developer** with over 6 years of expertise in building scalable backend systems, integrating APIs, and optimizing performance.
+I'm **Irakli**, a passionate and experienced **Node.js Backend Developer** with over 6+ years of expertise in building scalable backend systems, integrating APIs, and optimizing performance.
 I aim to create efficient, reliable, and maintainable systems while continuously learning and exploring new technologies.

 ---